The Quiet Heart

 Mainly, I help you slow down, find your own quiet place, and hear what your body is trying to say.

-I also volunteer in my local school where I teach yoga and mindfulness, and for a Bristol based charity Off The Record where I work in the local hospital children ward teaching wellbeing tools and mindfulness.
+Giving back to my community is really important to me.
+Currently, I volunteer in my local school where I teach yoga and mindfulness, and also for a Bristol based charity Off The Record, where I work in the local hospital children ward teaching wellbeing tools and mindfulness.

 I am thrilled to be a part of the Middle Years Monday team, created but the wonderful Pip Wilcox.
 This is a online community for women in their middle years and I will be delivering live talks and advice to help support the group during our online gatherings.